robertmassaioli/qvdpautest/README.markdown

 ## Compile and run:

-We use cmake to compile this tool.
+I wrote a script that will build the code and run it for you.
 Just open a terminal and type in the following commands:

-    $ cd <qvdpautest dir>
-    $ mkdir localbuild && cd localbuild
-    $ cmake ..
-    $ make
+    $ bash -e build_and_run.bash

-NVidia users please SET POWERMIZER TO "Maximum Performance" in nvidia-settings.

-Then you should be able to run the test suite using:

-    $ cd localbuild
-    $ ./srcqvdpautest ../data
+If this script fails then you are probably missing dependancies.
 The results will appear once the test is complete.

+*Important:* NVidia users please SET POWERMIZER TO "Maximum Performance" in nvidia-settings.

 ## Questions and Comments